galaxyproject/training-material/topics/computational-chemistry/tutorials/md-simulation-gromacs/tutorial.md

 Multiple packages exist for performing MD simulations.
 One of the most popular is the open-source GROMACS, which is the subject of this tutorial.
 Other MD packages which are also wrapped in Galaxy are [NAMD]({{ site.baseurl }}{% link topics/computational-chemistry/tutorials/md-simulation-namd/tutorial.md %}) and CHARMM (available in the [docker container](https://github.com/scientificomputing/BRIDGE)).

 This is a introductory guide to using GROMACS in Galaxy to prepare and perform molecular dynamics on a small protein.
-It is based on the GROMACS tutorial provided by Justin Lemkul [here](http://www.mdtutorials.com/gmx/lysozyme/index.html) - please consult it if you are interested in a more detailed, technical guide to GROMACS.
 For the tutorial, we will perform our simulations on hen egg white lysozyme.

+> ### {% icon comment %} More information
+> This guide is based on the GROMACS tutorial provided by Justin Lemkul [here](http://www.mdtutorials.com/gmx/lysozyme/index.html) - please consult it if you are interested in a more detailed, technical guide to GROMACS.
+{: .comment}

 > ### Agenda
 >